 5.2 Information that we collect may be transferred to countries which do not have data protection laws equivalent to those in force in the European Economic Area.

 5.3 Personal information that you publish on our website or submit for publication on our website may be available, via the internet, around the world.
 We cannot prevent the use or misuse of such information by others.

-5.4 You expressly agree to the transfers of personal information described in this Section 5.
+5.4 You expressly agree to the transfers of personal information described in this Section 5 and Section 4 above.

 6. Retaining personal information

-6.1 Personal information that we process for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes.
+6.1 Personal information that we process for any purpose or purposes shall be stored securely and not kept for longer than is necessary for that purpose or those purposes.

 6.2 Notwithstanding the other provisions of this Section 6, we will retain documents (including electronic documents) containing personal data:

 (a) to the extent that we are required to do so by law;

 (b) if we believe that the documents may be relevant to any ongoing or prospective legal proceedings; and

 (c) in order to establish, exercise or defend our legal rights (including providing information to others for the purposes of fraud prevention and reducing credit risk).